kids-first/kf-alignment-workflow/readme.md

   run_agg_metrics: { type: boolean, doc: "AlignmentSummaryMetrics, GcBiasMetrics, InsertSizeMetrics, QualityScoreDistribution, and SequencingArtifactMetrics will be collected.
 Recommended for both WXS and WGS inputs." }
   run_sex_metrics: {type: boolean, doc: "idxstats will be collected and X/Y ratios calculated"}
   # ADVANCED
+  cutadapt_r1_adapter: { type: 'string?', doc: "If read1 reads have an adapter, provide regular 3' adapter sequence here to remove it from read1" }
+  cutadapt_r2_adapter: { type: 'string?', doc: "If read2 reads have an adapter, provide regular 3' adapter sequence here to remove it from read2" }
+  cutadapt_min_len: { type: 'int?', doc: "If adapter trimming, discard reads/read-pairs where the read length is less than this value.
+Set to 0 to turn off" }
+  cutadapt_quality_base: { type: 'int?', doc: "If adapter trimming, use this value as the base quality score.
+Defaults to 33 but very old reads might need this value set to 64" }
+  cutadapt_quality_cutoff: { type: 'string?', doc: "If adapter trimming, remove bases from the 3'/5' that fail to meet this cutoff value.
+If you specify a single cutoff value, the 3' end of each read is trimmed.
+If you specify two cutoff values separated by a comma, the first value will be trimmed from the 5' and the second value will be trimmed from the 3'" }
   min_alignment_score: { type: 'int?', default: 30, doc: "For BWA MEM, Don't output alignment with score lower than INT.
 This option only affects output." }
   bamtofastq_cpu: { type: 'int?', doc: "CPUs to allocate to bamtofastq" }
 ```